 The Village of Arden is a utopian, single-tax community noted for its arts, crafts, music, and theater.
 It has a town-meeting form of government.
 Half the land is forests and greens, which are not taxed.
 As a "Tree City USA", our tree canopy is 73%.
 Founded in 1900, the village is on the National Register of Historic Places.
-Arden is one of three villages known as The Ardens: Arden, Ardentown, and Ardencroft.
+With about 500 residents and 197 leaseholds, Arden is the oldest and largest of the three villages known as The Ardens: Arden, Ardentown, and Ardencroft.
 Each has a separate municipal government.
-Dwellings are owned by individuals or non-profits, but the land is owned by the Arden Trust.
-Taxes for the village, local schools, and the county are assessed based on each leasehold's square footage of land in line with the economic philosophy of Henry George.
+The land in each village is owned by a trust: people own their houses but pay rent on the land in the form of taxes.
+Those taxes -- land rent -- cover village, county, and local schools.
+Land rent is assessed on each leasehold's square footage of land in line with the economic philosophy of Henry George.

 Town Meeting Minutes

 Read what went on at recent Town Meetings.
-The minutes of the September, 2014 meeting ARE NOW AVAILABLE HERE, and hard copies ARE available in the Arden Library and at the Buzz Ware Village Center just outside the town office door.
+The minutes of the January, 2015 meeting ARE AVAILABLE HERE, and hard copies are available in the Arden Library and at the Buzz Ware Village Center just outside the town office door.

 If you would like the minutes delivered to you as soon as they are first drafted, please call the town secretary at 302 475-3516.